 ACA — Employee Information

 The Patient Protection & Affordable Care Act (“ACA”) requires all individuals living in the U.S. to have health insurance starting January 1, 2014.
+The individual mandate and its related penalties are in effect through 2018; this will not be in effect for 2019.
+Employer mandates* continue in 2019.

 - Health insurance may be available through your employer or may be purchased individually.